micrometre/micrometre/README.md

 - 👋 Hi, I’m Henok Wehibe @micrometre
-- 👀 I’m interested in Javascript Nextjs Kubernetes
+- 👀 I’m interested in Javascript, python React and Kubernetes
-- 🌱 I’m currently learning  Kubernetes and React
+- 🌱 I’m currently learning python and React
-- 💞️ I’m working on Migrating applications to kubernetes
+- 💞️ [I’m working on IAAS (infrastructure as a service) for Automatic Number Plate Recognition (ANPR) as a service.] (https://microanpr.com/)
 - 📫 How to reach me henokwehibe@gmail.com

 <!---